-Definition - What does Days Post-Transfer (DPT) mean?
+What Does Days Post-Transfer (DPT) Mean?

 Days post-transfer (DPT) refers to the number of days that have passed since the embryo transfer portion of an in vitro